gjwdyk/TLSCertificateAutomation/LetsEncrypt/README.md

 ["ferredoxin"]ubuntu@ip-10-1-1-11:~$
 ```

+Result Word comes back with a certain format.
+Needs to parse the result word.
+Example:

 ```
 $ echo 'Here is a string, and Here is another string.' | grep -oP '(?<=Here).*(?=string)' # Greedy match is a string, and Here is another